How to… Relax at Christmas time

 Beat your To Do list!

 Sorting out your ‘life admin’ may not be the first thing on your agenda over Christmas, but it can be pretty therapeutic to get something sorted that’s been niggling at you for a while.
 Get stuck into something you haven’t had time to do.
-This could be something as simple as sorting out your iTunes library, or your wardrobe!
+This could be something as simple as sorting out your Spotify playlists, or your wardrobe!
 Or, a more everyday task like budgeting (if you’re not doing this – maybe use this time to experiment with how you could set yourself a budget).
 Whatever you choose… a tick on your to-do list always feels good.

 Finally, some obvious things to avoid…